Empower Your Practice

 Choosing the GP practice model

-Next, you’ll want to decide on your practice model and locate a place for your clinic.
+Next, you will want to decide on your practice model and locate a place for your clinic.
 You have 3 options:

 1. Become a sole trader